paddywestphal/intro_to_python_project/README.md

 ### To switch to your branch:
 PyCharm → Top Left (Branch Symbol) → Remote → select **your branch**

+## BEFORE CODING (every time): Checkout and Rebase onto main

+Go to:
+Branches → (Your Branch) → Checkout and Rebase onto ‘main’

+Now your branch is fully up-to-date — start coding 🚀

 ---

 ## ✏️ 3.
 Make Changes → Commit → Push